Table of Contents

 Your account number and routing number are already floating out there in the world, and there is no way to stop fraudsters from knowing these two pieces of information.
 Does that mean you can’t protect yourself from ACH fraud?

-The best thing you can is to use fraud protection services like Identity Guard, which includes bank account monitoring.
-They have protected over 47 Million people over 20+ years.
+The best thing you can is to use fraud protection services like Aura, which includes bank account monitoring, SSN & Personal Info Monitoring.

 With this service, you’ll get: